darko3/batch-renamer/README.md

 `pip install colorama`

-**colorrama is only needed if you're going to be building with cx_Freeze or if you're running the program from the source code (*.py files).**
+**colorama is only needed if you're going to be building with cx_Freeze or if you're running the program from the source code (*.py files).**

 Please see https://darko3.github.io/batch-renamer/installation for installation inctructions.